Yuri Nikulin: Directorship in Tsvetnoy

 Nikulin was remembered as a person of boundless kindness.
 On a director’s post he rebuilt the Old Circus and established a foundation to help retired circus artists and performers.

 Yuri Nikulin died on 21 August 1997 and was buried in Novodevichy Cemetery in Moscow.
-He was succeeded in his office at the Moscow Circus on Tsvetnoy Boulevard by his son Maxim.
+He was succeeded in his office at the Moscow Circus on Tsvetnoy Boulevard by his son, Maxim.
 After Nikulin’s death the Old Circus on Tsvetnoy Boulevard was renamed in his honor.
 A bronze monument to Nikulin was placed in front of the circus.

+Death

+At the end of July 1997, Yuri Vladimirovich felt pain behind his sternum and went to the Center for Endosurgery and Lithotripsy (CELT).
+The situation was complicated by the fact that Nikulin had diabetes mellitus and was still suffering from the aftereffects of tuberculosis he had contracted during the war.
+On August 5, he underwent an angioplasty procedure, during which his heart stopped, though it was later restarted.
+After that, however, he fell into a coma, in which he remained for sixteen days until his death.

+He died in Moscow on August 21, 1997, in his 76th year, due to complications following heart surgery.
+A farewell ceremony for the artist was held on August 25, 1997, at the Moscow Circus on Tsvetnoy Boulevard.
+He was buried at Novodevichy Cemetery.